pro470/Live-Save-for-Blender/README.md

-I DO NOT SAVE MY BLENDER PROJECT.
+I DO NOT SAVE MY BLENDER PROJECTS.

 As an aspiring VFX artist, I was always looking for ways to improve my skills and workflow.
 I started learning Blender, but as a beginner entrepreneur, I didn't have the high-end hardware to handle the software, which would often crash and cause me to lose progress.
 Despite my frustrations, I was determined to learn Blender and take my skills to the next level.